Functional Decor Makes Your Home Both Efficient and Attractive

 11. Smart Phone Docking Stations: Functional Decor for Your Phone

-For an even more elaborate Father’ Day gift, go with this personalized docking station.
+Wood is a natural and attractive material that looks much nicer than plastic electronic accessories.
+This personalized docking station makes a great gift that’s both useful and handsome.
 It has specific spots for your phone, wallet, watch, sunglasses, keys, pen, and other small things.
 A convenient all-in-one organizer for those important things you don’t want to misplace!

 12. Yoga Mat Stand